zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-315_840.md

           - Cache
         - Colloquially, people call them *Long-term memory/Knowledge*
   - **Peripherals**
+- Human Language Study Axiom Arena
+  - STAGING_AREA
+    - _DAG IMPLEMENTS `ROOT.GlobalCLK`
+      - RUNNING `ROOT.cronCallBack(this.context, ROOT.LocalCLK(Unknown unknownLocalClockManagementSet) ??
+ROOT.GlobalCLK)`
+      - UNKNOWN Unknown
+        - UNKNOWN *Should have some mechanisms to do distillation for generating manufacturables*
+      - `this.context`
+        - *Recycle useless and irrelevant axioms that poses subpar impact*
+    - _items
+      - *Italian, Arabic, Hindi Grammar are highly connected with respect to their form of conjugation of subjunctive*
+      - *Unsure of that when that post C2 huge reduction in energy consumption when consuming/outputing normally difficult information with respect to natural human language \{X\} will come*
+        - BEGIN `SCOPED` SCOPE=*all items at the same level*
+        - TASK *Quantifiable Canonical Language Learning Lifecycle with respect to a Learning Arena/Corona \{Y\}*
 - NEW STANDARD FOR C2+ in current avaialble standard system
   - _overall
     - Proficiency described using visualized knowledge graph